 Fusion Deposition Modelling (FDM)

-In FDM 3D printing, heated thermoplastic material comes out through a nozzle layer by layer to manufacture 3D printed plastic parts.
+In FDM 3D printing technology, heated thermoplastic material comes out through a nozzle layer by layer to manufacture 3D printed plastic parts.
 After each layer is extruded, the build platform moves down to make space for the next layer.
-Printing layer thickness depends on the nozzle diameter, smaller the layer thickness more smoother will be the part finish.
+Therefore printing layer thickness depends on the nozzle diameter, smaller the layer thickness more smoother will be the part finish.

 ABS, ASA, Nylon, PC, PC+ABS, PLA equivalent FDM materials are available in multiple colors.
 Material selection for FDM 3D printing is done according to the required application.
 Click this link to know the difference between FDM printing materials: ABS vs PLA vs Nylon.